 and SOR A simple sentence consists of in ain clause.
 It expresses one main thought ne subject and one verb. a compound subject, a compound verb, or both.
-A simple sentence may co
+A simple sentence may co semicolon, A compound sentence contains two or more main clauses (in italics) connected by a conjunct or a comma was a conjunction.

-→ Examples: We enjoye the concert.
+→ Examples: We enjoyed the concert.

-Amy and Scott were viried yesterday. (compound subject: Amy and Scott) Amy and Scott were Ben is leaving work an going home. (compound verb: leaving and going)
+Amy and Scott were writed yesterday. (compound subject: Amy and Scott) Amy and Scott were Ben is leaving work an going home. (compound verb: leaving and going)